North Wales Holiday in Snowdonia June 2001 - page 2

 evening.
 We never did get the fire going despite it seeming

-chilly and despite it being mid-summer!
+chilly in the Snowdonia midsummer!
 Guess we're used to our

-warmer southern climes rather than the cooler Snowdonia climate.
+warmer southern climes rather than the cooler climate of North Wales.

 |